Particle cosmology: From inflation to large-angle CMB anisotropy

 \subsection{Dark matter}

+Another topic we marginally touched in the lectures was dark matter, while we will not discuss the dark energy puzzle we did not have time to cover in detail.
+This section is taken verbatim from Freese \cite{freese}.
+We thank K. Freese for granting permission.
 The evidence that 95\% of the mass of galaxies and clusters is made of some unknown component of Dark Matter (DM) comes from (i) rotation curves (out to tens of kpc), (ii) gravitational lensing (out to 200 kpc), and (iii) hot gas in clusters.
 They lead us to believe that DM makes up about 30\% of the entire energy of the universe.
-A nice review about DM can be found in Ref. \cite{bertone}.

 In the 1970s, Ford and Rubin discovered that rotation curves of galaxies are flat.
 The velocities of objects (stars or gas) orbiting the centres of galaxies, rather than decreasing as a function of the distance from the galactic centres as had been expected, remain constant out to very large radii.
 Similar observations of flat rotation curves have now been found for all galaxies studied, including our Milky Way.
 The simplest explanation is that galaxies contain far more mass than can be explained by the bright stellar objects residing in galactic disks.
 This mass provides the force to speed up the orbits.
 To explain the data, galaxies must have enormous dark haloes made of unknown matter.
 Indeed, more than 95\% of the mass of galaxies consists of dark matter.
 The baryonic matter which accounts for the gas and disk cannot alone explain the galactic rotation curve.
 However, adding a DM halo allows a good fit to data.